Ashminkhadka/FacialEmotionRecognition/README.md

 # Python

-## Python Project Using Convolutional Neural Network Algorithm (CNN), Using Different Python Libraries for Facial Emotion Recognition
+### Python Project Using Convolutional Neural Network Algorithm (CNN), using different Python libraries and train the model for Facial Emotion Recognition
-## OpenCV, Tensorflow, Keras, MatPlotlib and FastAPI
+### Libraries like OpenCV, Tensorflow, Keras, MatPlotlib and FastAPI are used in this project

 # Screenshots